SuleimanFarah/sunpy/Home.md

 ## Summer of Codes
 * [[ESA Summer of Code in Space]] is the ESA summer of code program.
 Sunpy has participated for 2 years already!
 * [[Google Summer of Code]] is the Google summer of code program.
 SunPy is applying for first time!

-# Latest News

-The latest docs are now hosted at [sunpy.readthedocs.org](http://sunpy.readthedocs.org/).
-This docs will update automatically as the sunpy git repo is updated (_16-Nov-2011_).